maggiechen615/CAPP30239_FA22/README.md

   - data and proposal for final project
   - `bar_chart_exercise`: homework for D3 bar chart practices
 ### week_04: D3 on line chart
   - D3 in-class example for line chart
+### week_05: D3 on histogram and scatterplot
+  - D3 in-class example for histogram and scatterplot
+### data: data folder for final project
+  - four seperate csv files for cleaned data
+  - ipynb file for code
+  - Figma link for prototype